 The Best Interest of the Child Standard

 You have that burden of showing that’s best for the child.
+Your co-parent’s unfit behavior needs to be directed toward your child, and it has to be very serious to convince a judge that it’s in the child’s best interest to not spend any time with that parent.
 Even with reasons such as domestic violence between the parents, the judge will likely still allow both parents some amount of visitation if there is not documented abuse of the child.
 However, the judge may put other stipulations on the custody agreement, such as supervised exchanges, to ensure both parents feel safe and comfortable if abuse or domestic violence was an issue during their relationship.
+If you’re trying to minimize the amount of time your child spends with their other parent, something like supervised visits or limited parenting time may be a good enough solution in your mind.

 How to Get Sole Custody: Some Circumstances Suggest Sole Custody